IAmScRay/allora_offchain_node_py/README.md

 You can see container logs using `docker-compose logs -f` inside worker's folder.
 Also, `logs` folder is created where all `.log` files are saved if needed.

+To stop the worker, run `docker-compose down` inside worker's folder.

 ### Native Python
 1. Make sure you have Python 3.11+ installed on your machine.
 Head over to https://www.python.org/downloads/ in case you don't have it.
 2. Run `apt-get update && apt-get upgrade -y && apt-get install -y build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev curl libbz2-dev liblzma-dev`.
 This updates packages on your machine and installs necessary utilities for building all dependencies worker needs to function properly.